Gloria La Riva

-Gloria Estela La Riva (born August 13, 1954) is an American perennial political candidate, and communist activist with the Party for Socialism and Liberation (PSL) and the Peace and Freedom Party.
-She was the PSL's nominee and the Peace and Freedom's nominee in the 2020 presidential election, her tenth consecutive candidacy as either a presidential or vice presidential candidate.
+Gloria Estela La Riva (born August 13, 1954) is an American perennial political candidate and communist activist with the Party for Socialism and Liberation (PSL) and the Peace and Freedom Party.
+She was the PSL's nominee and the Peace and Freedom's nominee in the 2020 presidential election, her tenth consecutive run as either a presidential or vice presidential candidate.
 She was previously a member of the Workers World Party.
 She ran as the PSL's and the Peace and Freedom Party's presidential candidate in the 2016 presidential election, with Eugene Puryear and Dennis J. Banks as her running mates respectively.
 She was the PSL's presidential nominee in the 2008 presidential election.
 For the 2020 election, Sunil Freeman was her running mate.

 Life and career

 La Riva was born in Albuquerque, New Mexico, on August 13, 1954.
 She graduated from high school and began attending Brandeis University in 1972.
-She was a third-party candidate for President of the United States in the 1992 presidential election, representing the Workers World Party.
+She was a third-party candidate for president of the United States in the 1992 presidential election, representing the Workers World Party.
 She had also been the Workers World Party vice-presidential candidate in the elections of 1984, 1988, 1996, and 2000.

 La Riva is a founding member of the Party for Socialism and Liberation.

 La Riva was also the Peace and Freedom Party candidate for Governor of California in 1994, receiving 72,774 votes (0.9%).
 She ran again in the 1998 gubernatorial election, capturing 59,218 votes (0.71%).
 She also ran for San Francisco Mayor in 1983 (7,328 votes – 5.4%), coming in third overall, and second in the working class wards of the city, and 1991 (2,552 votes – 1.4%), and for Congress in 2010 (3rd place – 3%).

-In the 2008 Presidential election, La Riva received 6,821 votes, the 10th highest vote total.
+In the 2008 presidential election, La Riva received 6,821 votes, the 10th highest vote total.

 La Riva has also been the director of the National Committee to Free the Cuban Five, and president of the typographical sector of the Northern California Media Workers Union.

 In 2010, La Riva was the Peace and Freedom Party's candidate for U.S. Congress in California's 8th Congressional District.
 Running against Democratic House Speaker Nancy Pelosi, she came in third, receiving 5,161 votes, 3% of the overall vote.
 Also in 2010, La Riva was awarded the Friendship Medal by the Cuban Council of State.